LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 This was the only conference I've ever attended where people honestly cared about every other person, regardless of their role.
-There was a sense of equality among all participants that permeated every lecture, workshop and informal gathering.
+There was a sense of equality among all participants that permeated every lecture, workshop, and informal gathering.
 This was especially motivated by the openness of the many high-achieving and recognized members of the community who attended, who always behaved as real allies to the rest of us.